miahopkinss/miahopkinss/miamidade.md

 <br>
 <br>
 ### GIS Methodology
-This map was part of Mastery Assignment #3, where we were asked to determine the locations of the most at-risk communities for drinking contaminated tap water in Flint, Michigan.
-These communities needed to be within specific proximities to toxic release facilities, rivers, and lead pipelines.
-Creating a map that captured all of the required criteria necessitated not only drawing upon a variety of tools, but also using them in the correct sequence.
-These tools include buffer functions to measure distance, clipping functions to "clean up" the data layers, and intersect operations to determine which areas fit all requirements.
-By layering this operations, I was able to create an "at-risk" layer (highlighted in red) that revealed concentrated zones of vulnerability.
-This map provides a visual narrative that translates environmental data into actionable geographic insights.
+This map was part of Mastery Assignment #2, where we were asked to create a variety of choropleth maps displaying population density and housing density within Miami-Dade county using Census data.
+This map describes population density at the block level, resulting in a complex but highly interesting (and in my opinion, beautiful) display.
+Analyzing the census data proved to be the biggest challenge here, as we had to cross-reference an Excel file and make sure that the codes aligned.
+Once the proper data was identified, we then had to create and calculate new fields that would properly display the density margins.
+This map also touches on two very important tenets of GIS: The Modifiable Areal Unit Problem (aggregating data into different units can change the conclusions we draw from it), and ecological fallacy (the risk of drawing broad assumptions about a population from specific data).
+The resulting map is a balance between technical data management and visual hierarchy that reveals interesting nuances about the urban landscape of Miami-Dade County.

-* **Skills Used:** Buffer functions, clip functions, intersect functions, joins and relates
+* **Skills Used:** Select by attribute, new field creation, field calculation, data cross-referencing, visual hierarchy in symbology

 [Download my Draw.io Plan (JPEG)](FGISMasteryBlockPlan.jpg)